LucasAPayne/cnnfs/README.md

 # CNNFS

-CNNFS implements neural networks from scratch in C, following the example of the _Neural Networks from Scratch in Python_ [book](https://nnfs.io) and [repo](https://github.com/Sentdex/nnfs).
+CNNFS implements neural networks from scratch in C++, following the example of the _Neural Networks from Scratch in Python_ [book](https://nnfs.io) and [repo](https://github.com/Sentdex/nnfs).
 Currently, the goal of this repo is to reach feature parity with the book and repo, and work may continue beyond that.

 ## Features

 - Dense (fully-connected) layers
-- Matrix math
+- Matrix/vector math
+- CUDA support
 - RNG with the uniform and Gaussian distributions
 - Multiclass toy dataset generation (spiral)